If you’re using kratom responsibly, it’s unlikely you’ll ever face withdrawal.

 Yoga, meditation, and breathing exercises are a few of the many techniques that will help with insomnia, anxiety, and pain.

 Talk to someone you trust about how you’re feeling.
-Socializing is one of the easiest and most effective ways of releasing endorphins, which is the body’s natural version of opiates.
+Socializing is one of the easiest and most effective ways of releasing endorphins, which are the body’s natural version of opiates.
 These endorphins may help reduce the severity of the withdrawal symptoms.

 Taking kratom and phenibut together is a bad idea.